cisagov/get.gov/pages/about/product_updates.md

 - Domain expiration date: As we reported in November, we extended expiration dates for .gov domains in good standing for one year.
 Domain managers can now see the expiration dates for their domains.
 - Organization address: Your organization's mailing address information is now in the new registrar.
-- Domain managers can’t remove another user’s access without contacting us, but this feature is coming soon!
+- Domain managers: You can add other users as domain managers, but you can’t remove another user’s access without contacting us.
+Hold tight, this feature is coming soon!

 ## November 17, 2023